bablulawrence/starter-react-dotnetcore/README.md

-# A starter template for Azure Web App using React and .Net Core
+# A Starter template for React & ASP.NET Core App in Azure

 Starter template for creating a Single Page Application using React, ASP.NET core and Azure.